Want More Information About Headaches?

 Water: Are you drinking 2 Litres per day?

-Eyes: having regular eye check-ups (yearly) to determine if you require glasses, may be another causative factor in ongoing headaches.
+Eyes: Having your eyes checked yearly is important to determine if you require glasses.
+Eye strain may be another causative factor in ongoing headaches.

 Stress: How do you manage your stress and where is it coming from?
 Stress causes the release of adrenaline or cortisol and may play a part in your headaches.